casper-ecosystem/cep18/docs/Deploy-Token.md

 ## Conclusion

-Thank you for reading Casper's ERC-20 deployment guide.
-Next, you can learn how to write your own [ERC-20 smart contracts](TUTORIAL.md), and use [Casper's JavaScript SDK](https://docs.casperlabs.io/dapp-dev-guide/sdk/script-sdk).
+Thank you for reading Casper's fungible token deployment guide.
+Next, you can learn how to write your own [Casper fungible token smart contracts](TUTORIAL.md), and use [Casper's JavaScript SDK](https://docs.casperlabs.io/dapp-dev-guide/sdk/script-sdk).